A first-timer’s guide to Italy’s most cinematic region — from mountain marvels and mirror-like lakes to alpine towns that feel like Wes Anderson sets!

 Lock in the best EUR rates with zero FX fees with YouTrip!
 Not on YouTrip yet?
 Sign up for a complimentary YouTrip card with <YTBLOG5> and get FREE S$5! ✨

-- Best Towns and Base Cities in the Dolomites
+- Closest Cities & Best Base Towns in The Dolomites

 Why Visit The Dolomites?